tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## File System

 The File System source config plug-in enables one to manually import artifacts from the file system into a folder.
 The artifacts are not stored into version folder, using this plug-in you must manually create versions.
-To import artifacts into version folders, use the [File System (Versioned)](https://developer.ibm.com/urbancode/plugin/file-system- versioned-ibmucd) plug-in.
+To import artifacts into version folders, use the [File System (Versioned)](https://developer.ibm.com/urbancode/plugin/file-system-versioned-ibmucd) plug-in.
+Compatibility -------------

 ---